-Here the data is manipulated and interpreted.
-The information presented should allow anyone to perform the same manipulations and obtain the same result.
+Here the reduction of the data is described.
+The information presented should allow anyone to perform the same reduction and obtain the same result.
 The results of the data analysis are reported in this section, using (most often) graphs, figures, tables, or other convenient forms.
 The end result should be information, usually in the form of tables, charts, or graphs that can help facilitate discussion in the next section.
+Sample calculations from this section should be presented in the Appendix.